Getting kids cooking

 Planning can be fun

 It can be really fun to plan and prepare recipes and meals together.
 Looking through online recipes or through the many cookbooks you may have can be a great way of working together with the children and allowing them to make positive choices.
 Ensure that the recipes you plan are easy to do and to obtain the ingredients.
 You may want to look at what you have in the store cupboards or the fridge and challenge the older kids to create a recipe or bake something using only five ingredients.
 BBC Good Food has some great recipes that you could use.
+Once you have agreed the recipe, encourage the children to write out the shopping list, go shopping with you and find the ingredients and find the untensils needed.
+This can help them learn great skills in planning, budgeting, etc.

 Observing safety is important

 • Check the heat of the oven door when it is at full blast.
-Some oven doors get very hot and children could be burned if they touch the door
+Some oven doors get very hot, and children could be burned if they touch the door

 • Use the back burners if you have small children and try to get into the habit of turning saucepan handles towards the back of the cooker rather than the front